Image: Matt Anderson Photography/Getty

 Where to Go in the Caribbean

 The Caribbean is a broad term for the area covered by the Caribbean sea, bordered by Florida in the north down to the coast of South America.
-But when looking for a Caribbean honeymoon, you’re most likely heading towards one of the main islands of the West Indies, like St Lucia, Antigua, the Dominican Republic or Barbados.
+When it comes to a Caribbean honeymoon, you’ll most likely be choosing from one of the main islands of the West Indies, including Saint Lucia, Antigua, Bahamas, Jamaica, Grenada, the Dominican Republic and Barbados.
+You can also find some hidden gems in the Caribbean, such as enchanting Curacao, a divers’ paradise.

 To help you decide the best Caribbean island for you, here’s a little of what to expect from the most popular.

-Barbados is the birthplace of rum, and you’ll find an island dripping with history, culture and irresistible nightlife.
-Whatever you budget, you can find a beach and resort in Barbados to suit you.
-Don’t miss the bustling capital of Bridgetown and the Friday Night Fish Fry at Oistins.
+Barbados is the birthplace of rum, and you’ll find an island full of history, culture and irresistible nightlife.
+The towns and villages have their own individual atmospheres - don’t miss a trip to the bustling capital of Bridgetown or the fishing village of Oistins, where there’s a legendary Friday Night Fish Fry.

 Image: Sandals Royal Barbados

 Easy to reach and offering fantastic all-inclusive deals, Jamaica is a popular destination with honeymooners.
-Go here for beautiful beaches, authentic jerk cooking, a breathtaking hike up Blue Mountain Peak – all set to a soundtrack of Bob Marley.
+Go here for beautiful beaches, authentic jerk cooking and a breathtaking hike up Blue Mountain Peak - plus some rather special resorts, including 6 gorgeous beach-set options from Sandals.

 Actually made up of more than 700 islands, the Bahamas are a playground for island-hoppers, partiers and watersports-lovers.
-Head to Nassau and Paradise Island for glam resorts and fascinating pirate history, and the Exumas for ultra-exclusive hotels and beaches.
+Head to Nassau and Paradise Island for fascinating pirate history, and the Exumas for ultra-exclusive hotels, including Sandals Emerald Bay, as well as unique outdoor experiences - including swimming with pigs!

 Turks & Caicos

-If you’re after tranquillity, head to these serene islands.
-They boast some of these world’s most spectacular diving spots, relaxed seaside bars and your pick of deserted beaches.
+If you’re looking for tranquillity, check out these serene islands.
+Famed for the surrounding crystal-clear waters, they boast some of the world’s most spectacular diving spots, as well as relaxed seaside bars and your pick of deserted beaches.
 You might even spot the annual migration of thousands of humpback whales.

 Antigua & Barbuda

-Visit both these sister islands: Barbuda, with natural pink sand beaches, and the larger Antigua, covered in small bays lapped by azure seas.
+Visit both of these sister islands: Barbuda, with natural pink sand beaches, and the larger Antigua, covered in small bays lapped by azure seas.
 Head to Antigua’s English Harbour for colonial heritage architecture and Shirley Heights Lookout’s legendary Sunday Barbecue parties.
+Dickenson Bay is Antigua’s most-loved beach, and that’s where you’ll find Sandals Grande Antigua Resort & Spa.

 A time-capsule island, bursting with colour and colonial curiosities.
 Coastal resorts offer fantastic beaches and mojitos on tap but it’s the cities you’ll not want to miss.
 Down cobbled streets and off grand squares, you’ll find Havana fizzing with culture, nightlife, live music and salsa clubs.